spotinst/terraform-provider-spotinst/docs/resources/stateful_node_azure.md

 * `spot_sizes` - (Required) Available Spot-VM sizes.
 * `preferred_spot_sizes` - (Optional) Prioritize Spot VM sizes when launching Spot VMs for the group.
 If set, must be a sublist of compute.vmSizes.spotSizes.
 * `zones` - (Optional, Enum `"1", "2", "3"`) List of Azure Availability Zones in the defined region.
 If not defined, Virtual machines will be launched regionally.
-* `preferred_zones` - (Optional, Enum `"1", "2", "3"`) The AZs to prioritize when launching VMs.
-If no markets are available in the Preferred AZs, VMs are launched in the non-preferred AZs.
+* `preferred_zone` - (Optional, Enum `"1", "2", "3"`) The AZ to prioritize when launching VMs.
+If no markets are available in the Preferred AZ, VMs are launched in the non-preferred AZ.
 Must be a sublist of compute.zones.
 * `custom_data` - (Optional) This value will hold the YAML in base64 and will be executed upon VM launch.
 * `shutdown_script` - (Optional) Shutdown script for the stateful node.
 Value should be passed as a string encoded at Base64 only.
 * `user_data` - (Optional) Define a set of scripts or other metadata that's inserted to an Azure virtual machine at provision time.
 (Base64 encoded)